aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 **EmailAddress** fields.
 All the entries are [TwoWay](https://developer.xamarin.com/api/field/Xamarin.Forms.BindingMode.TwoWay/) binding.
 Because we propagate value in both directions.

 ListView control seems to be an easy but complicated control.
-We

-recommend to use ListView in this circumtances;
+We recommend to use ListView in these circumtances;

 -   Try to use ListView as root item of the Page.
 -   Do not use nested ListViews (ListView in ListView)